-Highland Park is well known for its academic institutions at all levels.
-It boasts several neighborhood elementary and high schools at public and private levels, including Cretin-Durham Hall and St. Paul Academy, and the highly recognized Highland Park Elementary and Horace Mann Elementary.
-The College of St. Catherine stands at the corner of Randolph and Cleveland Avenues and offers undergraduate and graduate programs.
-St. Catherine's O'Shaughnessy Auditorium features a wide variety of performance art throughout the year.
+Highland Park is notorious for its fantastic academic institutions on all levels.
+It is home to many elementary and high schools at both private and public levels, which includes St. Paul Academy and Cretin-Durham Hall and the well-renowned Horace Mann Elementary and Highland Park Elementary.
+The College of St. Katherine (St. Kates) is one of the state’s best universities — their O’Shaughnessy Auditorium showcases a wide array of wonderful performance art during the calendar year.

-The neighborhood also boasts another piece of history; the Highland Water Tower was built in 1928 and serves as a landmark on the highest point in the neighborhood.
-It was named to the National Register for Historic Places in 1986.
+Highland Park also is home to another historic site; the Highland Water Tower, which was constructed in 1928 and sits on the highest point in the area.
+In 1986, it was also put on the National Register for Historic Places.

 Highland Park MN Homes, Townhomes & Condos

-Discover great Highland Park Saint Paul MN Homes & Condos and contact the Realtors at Barker & Hedges with any questions you have about the market and their superior agent services.
+Discover great Highland Park Saint Paul MN Homes & Condos and contact the Realtors at the Barker Hedges Group with any questions you have about the market and their superior agent services.